Gâteau et cuisine Rachida

 Slice of ultra-fudgy Baulois chocolate fondant

-Choose good chocolate: Use 66% cocoa dark chocolate for a balanced taste.
-If you choose chocolate with more than 70% cocoa, mix it with milk chocolate to soften the bitterness while maintaining a fudgy texture.
-The quality of the chocolate is essential.
+Choose good chocolate: Use dark chocolate with about 66% cocoa for a well-balanced flavor.
+If you prefer chocolate with more than 70% cocoa, mix it with milk chocolate to soften the bitterness while keeping a rich, fudgy texture.
+The quality of the chocolate really makes a difference..

-Let the chocolate cool: After melting it with the butter, let it cool before incorporating it into the sabayon to avoid cooking the eggs.
+Let the chocolate cool: After melting it with the butter, let it cool slightly before adding it to the egg mixture to avoid cooking the eggs.

-Whisk the eggs well: You need to whisk the eggs and sugar until they turn pale and triple in volume.
-This will add lightness and create the meringue-like crust on top, which contrasts with the fudgy interior.
+Whisk the eggs until pale and fluffy: You need to whisk the eggs with the sugar until they turn pale and triple in volume.
+This adds lightness and helps create the meringue-like crust on top, which contrasts with the fudgy interior.

-Two-step baking: Bake the fondant for 5 minutes at 200°C (392°F) to form the meringue crust, then lower the temperature to 120°C (248°F) for 35 to 45 minutes, more or less, for an ultra-melting center.
-Keep an eye on it starting at 35 minutes.
-The center should remain slightly wobbly.
+Two-step baking: Bake the chocolate fondant for 5 minutes at 200°C (392°F) to form the meringue-like crust, then lower the temperature to 120°C (248°F) and continue baking for 35 to 45 minutes for a very soft, melt-in-your-mouth center.
+Start checking the cake after about 35 minutes.
+The center should remain slightly wobbly..

 best chocolate fondant half-baked texture